Gil Cisneros

+On August 1, 2023, he announced he was stepping down from his position in the Pentagon in early September.
+On September 18, he announced his candidacy for California's 31st congressional district and defeated Republican Daniel Martinez in the 2024 election.

 Early life and education

-Cisneros was born in Los Angeles, of Californio heritage.
-His mother worked in a cafeteria, while his father served in the Vietnam War and suffered from exposure to Agent Orange.
+Cisneros was born in Torrance, of Californio heritage.
+His great-grandmother was born in Los Angeles when it was still part of Mexico.
+His mother worked in a cafeteria, while his father served in the Vietnam War where he suffered from exposure to Agent Orange.
+He is Hispanic.

 Cisneros served in the United States Navy as a supply officer for 11 years.
+He was discharged from the Navy in 2004, as a lieutenant commander, and his decorations included the Navy Commendation Medal and Navy Achievement Medal.
 He earned his Bachelor of Arts in political science from George Washington University and his Master of Business Administration from Regis University.

 Career

 Cisneros worked as a shipping and manufacturing manager for Frito-Lay until he was laid off in 2010.

+Lottery win

 Weeks after he was laid off, Cisneros won a Mega Millions jackpot worth $266 million.
 He and his wife became philanthropists, establishing endowments for scholarships to be given to Latino students at GWU and the University of Southern California.
 They also founded Generation First Degree Pico Rivera, with the goal of ensuring every Latino household in Pico Rivera has at least one college graduate, and the Gilbert and Jacki Cisneros Foundation with an initial investment of $20 million to provide mentorship in education.

-After setting up the foundation, Cisneros earned a Master of Arts from Brown University in Urban Education Policy, and an MBA from Regis University.
+Gil Cisneros' work in philanthropy led him to an appointment by President Barack Obama to be on the Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts in 2014.